patelabhinav/patelabhinav.github.io/README.md

   </tr>
   <tr>
   <td>
-  Well, I’m currently working as Senior Integration developer at Billennium, where I handle our one of the top performing client throughout their digitalization journey.
+I’m currently working as Senior Integration developer at Billennium, where I handle our one of the top performing client throughout their digitalization journey.
 Primary responsibilities involves API design and developemt using MuleSoft stack.
+This involves migrating their existing services to MuleSoft and to build new ones.
+Their existing technology ecosystem is comprised of a wide range of products.
+Data spread among in-house legacy systems, Salesforce, No-SQL databases, File Servers, CRM systems and Microsoft AD.
+The solution designed should be future-ready keeping in mind the IT landscape for mergers and acquisitions.
+Resulting in better customer experience and fewer manual efforts from developers and architects side.
+Mule's lightweight efficient architecture allows faster rollout.
+Support rapidly evolving IT infrastructure through multiple transition points.
+Delivered bulletproof reliability.
   </td>
   </tr>
 </table>